nya3jp/tast/docs/writing_tests.md

 Tests are identified by names like `ui.ChromeLogin` or `platform.ConnectToDBus`.
 The portion before the period, called the _category_, is the final component of the test's package name, while the portion after the period is the name of the exported Go function that implements the test.

 Test function names should follow [Go's naming conventions], and [acronyms should be fully capitalized].
+Test names should not end with `Test`, both because it's redundant and because the `_test.go` filename suffix is reserved in Go for unit tests.

-Test names are automatically derived and should not be specified when defining tests.
+Test names are automatically derived from tests' package and function names and should not be explicitly specified when defining tests.

 [Go's naming conventions]: https://golang.org/doc/effective_go.html#names
 [acronyms should be fully capitalized]: https://github.com/golang/go/wiki/CodeReviewComments#initialisms